rockettheme/docs/Docs/joomla/templates/diametric/faq.md

 ---
-title: Voxel: FAQ
+title: Diametric: FAQ
-description: Your Guide to Using the Voxel Template for Joomla
+description: Your Guide to Using the Diametric Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/voxel:Voxel
+breadcrumb: /joomla:Joomla/!templates:Templates/diametric:Diametric

 ---

-What are Voxel template features?
+What are Diametric template features?
 -----
-Please check our [Template Info page][features] for all Voxel features in one complete list.
+Please check our [Template Info page][features] for all Diametric features in one complete list.

-What font is used on Voxel template?
+What font is used on Diametric template?
 -----
 Ubuntu.
 You can download it at [here][font].

-Is there any tutorial to get me started with Voxel?
+Is there any tutorial to get me started with Diametric?
 -----
 Yes.
-Please check our [Voxel Tutorials & Guides forum][forum] in addition to this guide.
+Please check our [Diametric Tutorials & Guides forum][forum] in addition to this guide.

-Is Voxel compatible for Joomla 1.5?
+Is Diametric compatible for Joomla 1.5?
 -----
-No, Voxel is only compatible with Joomla 2.5 and Joomla 3.1.
+No, Diametric is only compatible with Joomla 2.5 and Joomla 3.1.
 Joomla 1.5 support was discontinued in September 2012 by Joomla.

 What is RokSprocket?
 -----